Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Discussion and conclusions

 Our analytical solutions rely on several simplifying assumptions.
-We assumed uniform stress across horizontal sections, following classical Janssen-type models, yet it has been well documented that friction introduces radial stress variations in granular silos \citep{nedderman_statics_1992}.
-While two-dimensional effects have been shown to preserve the qualitative validity of the Janssen model during compression, the stress redirection coefficient $K$ may differ between compression and decompression \citep{nedderman_statics_1992}, which our assumption of a constant $K$ does not capture.
-Addressing this shortcoming would require distinct friction numbers for compression and decompression, which is analytically tractable, but would require characterising the change in $K$ across different scenarios, which lies beyond the scope of this article.
+We assumed uniform stress across horizontal sections, following classical Janssen-type models, yet it has been well documented that friction introduces radial stress variations in granular silos, {and that the three-dimensional stress field follows parabolic profiles across the cross section \citep{nedderman_statics_1992,ovarlez_elastic_2005}.
+As a consequence, using a rigid piston to compress the medium actually imposes a uniform displacement over the top of the medium, which could produce a stress overshoot near the top for finite-sized columns \citep{ovarlez_elastic_2005}.
+Similarly, the zero-displacement condition at the bottom leads to an abrupt variation of the vertical stress near the lower boundary.
+These effects are inherently local and do not affect the bulk behaviour captured by our framework, but motivated our choice of a stress-controlled boundary condition at the top.
+In practice, imposing such a condition requires using a very soft overweight instead of a piston, as mentioned by \citep{ovarlez_elastic_2005}.
+Besides, because of three dimensional effects,} the stress redirection coefficient $K$ may differ between compression and decompression \citep{nedderman_statics_1992}, which our assumption of a constant $K$ does not capture.
+Addressing this shortcoming would require distinct friction numbers for compression and decompression, which is analytically tractable, but would require characterising the change in $K$ across different scenarios, which lies beyond the scope of this article. { Finally, our one-dimensional treatment assumes the slip front to occur at a well-defined altitude.
+In a three-dimensional framework, the transition between sliding and stuck regions would occur along a 3D portion of the domain.
+The propagation of the slip front region may then be analogous to the propagation of crack tip in porous media, which produce singularities in the stress field.
+A full characterisation of these effects would require a dedicated two-dimensional asymptotic analysis and is left for future work.}

 Also, we adopted Coulomb friction with equal static and dynamic coefficients, neglecting rate dependence and stick-slip dynamics that are known to occur for soft materials \citep{cuccia_pore-size_2020}.
 Similarly, we assumed linear elasticity and small strains; finite deformations would require substantially more complex frameworks that couple geometric and material nonlinearities with friction.
 We also assumed homogeneous, isotropic properties, while real porous materials exhibit spatial variations in permeability and stiffness that could interact with friction in ways that our model cannot capture.
 Finally, the validity of our analytical solutions is limited to the quasistatic regime.
 Future work could therefore aim to represent the mechanical behaviour of the frictional medium under cyclic loading at a range of speeds, which is not analytically tractable.
 To study these complex situations, the numerical solution presented in the Supplementary Material should be used.
 A key question remains whether slip fronts can emerge in these complex situations.
 In particular, in fast-motion scenarios, we expect the fluid flow to play a role that has not been explored in this study.
 Future work could also incorporate the elasto-plastic mechanical behaviour of the solid matrix to account for rearrangements, as \textit{both} rearrangements and friction may be present in some experimental situations.